 |

-Samuel Parkman was never called to testify in the Morton patent trials, so his chances are diminished he assisted in the Abbott surgery, and he is rarely more than a footnote in ether historiography.
-Hodges only mentions his name once as a member of the surgical staff and lists his operations after the Abbott surgery in an appendix, along with those of the other MGH surgeons.(49 »») Of all the doctors involved with the inception of ether at MGH, Parkman had considerable personal experience of its effects, revealed in a letter written by Morrill Wyman (1812-1903).
+Out of all the surgeons whose activities predated the inception of ether at MGH, Dr. Parkman had considerable personal experience of ether's physiological effects and could attest to its safety, revealed in a letter written by Morrill Wyman (1812-1903).
 The letter was addressed to John Collins Warren's grandson and namesake, who included it in his inauguration speech on the history of anesthesia.(50 »»)

 CAMBRIDGE, February 15, 1897 MY DEAR DR. WARREN: Your note with regard to experiments with ether at the Massachusetts General Hospital in 1836 has reached me.
 I remember well our amusement with sulphuric ether; Dr. Samuel Parkman was the House-surgeon, I was House-physician, and Mr. C. K. Whipple House-apothecary.
 We were especially jubilant when Mr. Whipple ordered a fresh quantity of ether, for it was apt to deteriorate by keeping.
 Each tested it by breathing it from the bottle till it produced unconsciousness, the others watching the different effects upon each.
 We also experimented upon rats in a glass-globe until they were entirely motionless and often wondered that the treatment did them no harm.
 But with all our experiments we never thought of trying the sensibility under ether, even by pricking with a pin.
 It was a great oversight.
 As ever, sincerely yours, Morrill Wyman |